conranpearce/conranpearce.github.io/README.md

   <a href="https://conranpearce.github.io/">:wave: conranpearce.github.io</a>
 </h1>

-<p align="center">Basic static website for displaying information about myself.
+<p align="center">Basic static website for displaying information about myself :man:
 </p>

 <p align="center">Using HTML5 and CSS3 have been used to create the site.